Quick Facts: Earning an Ed.D. in Maryland

 The Administrator I Certificate qualifies an individual to be assigned as a supervisor of instruction or assistant principal.
 To earn it, you must:

-- Hold a master’s degree from an Institution of Higher Education (IHE).
+- Hold a master’s degree from an accredited institution.

-- Have completed 27 months of satisfactory teaching performance on a professional certificate or satisfactory performance as a certified specialist as defined in COMAR 13A.12.03.
+- Have completed 27 months of effective teaching performance or effective performance as a certified specialist in a PreK–12 setting.

 - Have completed one of the following preparation pathways:

-- An MSDE-approved program which leads to certification as a supervisor of instruction, assistant principal, or principal that includes the Professional Standards for Educational Leaders.
+- An MSDE-approved program which leads to certification as a supervisor of instruction, assistant principal, or principal.

-- 18 semester hours of graduate coursework taken at an IHE at the post-baccalaureate level to include a balance of content in certain instructional categories—see COMAR 13A.12.04.04 for details.
+- 18 semester hours of graduate coursework at the post-baccalaureate level to include a balance of content in certain instructional categories.

 Administrator II Certificate